tianyizheng/tianyizheng.github.io/about.md

 <p>
   My major area of focus is in robot perception with a minor area in computer science.
   I am interested in the semantic scene understanding, path planning and control of autonomous robots.
-  I am currently looking for a research opportunity in the area of SLAM and semantic segmentation.
+  I am currently working on a thesis proposal in the area of SLAM and semantic segmentation.
 </p>

 #### BS in Mechanical Engineering